-Distribution: East slope of the Cascades, from central Washington to central California.
+Distribution: Occurring east of the Cascades crest in central Washington; central Washington to California.

 Conservation Status: Endangered in Washington (WANHP)